deepinsight/insightface/README.md

 In last several layers, some different options can be tried to determine how embedding layer looks like and it may affect the performance.
 The whole network architecture can be thought as {ConvLayers(->GlobalPool)->EmbeddingLayer->Softmax}.
 Embedding size is set to 512 expect for optionA, as embedding size in optionA is determined by the filter size of last convolution group.

-- OptionXD: Same with OptionD but use dropout after GP.
-OptionAD is the default setting for inception series networks.
+- Option\*X: Same with Option\* but use dropout after GP.
+OptionAX is the default setting for inceptions.
 - OptionA: Use global pooling layer(GP).
 This is the default setting for all networks except inceptions.
 - OptionB: Use one FC layer after GP.
 - OptionC: Use FC->BN after GP.